Design Your Own Personalized Planner Using Notion: A Step-by-Step Guide

 Step 3: Create Planner Pages and Sections

-With your Workspace set up, start building the main sections of your planner:
+With your workspace set up, start building the main sections of your planner:

-• Click the "+" button and select "New Page".
+• Click the "+" button in the sidebar and select "New Page".

 • Name each page according to the sections you want to include, such as "Weekly View", "Monthly Goals", or "Habit Tracker" (you can explore templates for inspiration).